Movement Disorder Pharmacology

 - Quetiapine: Low D2 affinity — most commonly used; does NOT significantly worsen parkinsonism

-- Pimavanserin: Selective 5-HT2A inverse agonist — FDA-approved for PD psychosis; NO dopamine receptor blockade; takes 4–6 weeks for effect; QT prolongation risk
+- Pimavanserin: Selective 5-HT2A inverse agonist — FDA-approved for PD psychosis; NO dopamine receptor blockade; Onset ~2 weeks; full effect by 4–6 weeks; QT prolongation risk

 Metoclopramide is a frequently tested cause of drug-induced parkinsonism — it crosses the BBB and blocks D2 receptors.
 Use domperidone (outside US) or ondansetron instead for nausea in PD patients.
 Quetiapine and clozapine are the only antipsychotics considered safe in PD; pimavanserin is the newest FDA-approved option.